 … to aborting our babies when pregnancy is inconvenient.

-… to the acceptance of homosexuality as just another lifestyle choice.
+… to the acceptance of homosexuality and other forms of immoral sexual behavior as just other lifestyle choices.

 … to parents who defend their rebellious children instead of allowing them to suffer the consequences of their rebellion.